-30 September 2023 Financial Assets (Liabilities)
+30 September 2023

+oo ooptombel 2020 Thancial Assets (Liabilities)

-Note Fair Value through surplus Amortised Fair Value
+Note Fair Value through surplus of Amortised Fair Value

-of deficit Cost Hierarchy
+deficit Cost Hierarchy

 Subsequently measured at fair value:

-Securities:

-Bonds 11 795,882 1
+Securities: 11 795,882 1

-Equities 11 526,192 1
+Bonds Equities 11 526,192 1

-Subsequently measured at amortised cost:
+Subsequently measured at amortised costs:

 Cash and cash equivalents 12 2,155,603

-Receivables 12 76,988
+Receivables 76,988

 Payables (831,947)

-- (ii) The fair value hierarchy (presented in the tables above) disaggregates fair value into the following three levels: - Level 1: Quoted unadjusted prices in active markets for identical instruments - Level 2: Inputs that are not level 1 that are observable either directly or indirectly - Level 3: Inputs that are not observable
+(ii) The fair value hierarchy (presented in the tables above) disaggregates fair value into the following three levels: Level 1: Quoted unadjusted prices in the markets for identical instruments Level 2: Inputs that are not level 1 that are observable either directly or indirectly Level 3: Inputs that are not observable

-Financial Instruments - accounting policy
+- Financial Instruments accounting policy

-(I) Recognition and initial measurement
+- (i) Recognition and initial measurement

-All financial assets and financial liabilities are initially recognised when the Society becomes a party to the contractual provisions of the instrument.
+- All financial assets and financial liabilities are initially recognised when the Society becomes a party to the contractual provisions of the instrument.

 A financial asset or financial liability is initially measured at fair value plus or minus, in the case of a financial asset or financial liability not at fair value through profit or loss, transaction costs that are that are directly attributable to its acquisition or issue.
-At initial recognition, an entity may measure short-term receivables and payables at the original invoice amount if the effect of discounting is immaterial.
+At initial recognition, an entity may measure short term receivable and payable at the original invoice amount if the effect of discounting is immaterial.